-Receipts for the year ended December 31, 2010.
-The Village of Robbins was not able to provide us with complete results of its financial audits of the Village of Robbins for the year ended April 30, 2010, and the year ended April 30, 2009.
-We concluded that, except for the effects of such adjustment or disclosures, if any, as might have been determined to be necessary had we been able to consider the complete audit results, the financial statement presents fairly, in all material respects, the cash receipts and cash disbursements made from those receipts for the year ended December 31, 2010.
+Receipts from the State Municipal Economic Development Fund and Cash Disbursements from those Cash Receipts for the year ended December 31, 2012.
+We concluded that the financial statement presents fairly, in all material respects, the cash receipts and cash disbursements made from those receipts for the year ended December 31, 2012.
 Appendix B contains the Independent Auditors' Report.